OrangeSpyderMan/inkplate10-weather-cal/README.md

 - **Raspberry Pi Zero W ~€40**

   To run the server, you will need something that can run Python 3 and Firefox/Geckodriver.
-The server itself is lightweight with the only real work involved being Geckodriver generating a PNG image before serving it to the client.
-It can also be configured to auto-shutdown when it has successfully served the image to the client.
+The producer does the heavier PNG rendering work while the Gunicorn web process remains available independently.
 The Docker image currently targets `amd64` and `arm64`, so it is a better fit for a 64-bit Raspberry Pi or similar SBC.
 A 32-bit Raspberry Pi Zero W may need a native/manual setup rather than the supplied container.

 - **Black photo frame 8"x10" ~€10**